CollegeBoreal/INF1089-200-21H-02/7.Projets/300117314/README.md

 ## :two: Enabling and configuring our interfaces:

-:star: Now that we are connected, first of all we should turn on our main interface and then configure our virtual interfaces using this set of commands.
+:star: So when it connects, it starts to execute this lines of commands, first of all we should turn on our main interface and then configure our virtual interfaces using this set of commands.

 ```python